 - Service management: Most IT departments are good at managing systems, figuring out, for example, how many servers are required at what run rate.
-Because IT professionals will now be actingonbehalfoftheirbusiness clientswhennegotiatingSLAs, they will need to be example, how many servers are required at what run rate.
-Because IT professionals will now be acting on behalf of their business clientswhennegotiating SLAs, they will need to be example.
-The technical knowledge is still necessary, but IT professionals now need to add business savvy to their wheelhouse. - Application management: Business units own the applications, but IT tends to have control overthem.
-Gettingbusinessunits to buyint opricing models and support agreements is key otherwise, SLAs, no matter how well negotiated, will become a point of contention.
-IT employees need to clearly understand the business user's endgoal and day-to-day requirements in order to successfully manage the company's application landscape.
+Because IT professionals will now be acting on behalf of their business clients when negotiating SLAs, they will need to become well versed in the language and logic of business.
+The technical knowledge is still necessary, but IT professionals now need to add business savvy to their wheelhouse. - Application management: Business units own the applications, but IT tends to have control over them.
+Getting business units to buy into pricing models and support agreements is key- otherwise, SLAs, no matter how well negotiated, will become a point of contention.
+IT employees need to clearly understand the business user's end goal and day-to-day requirements in order to successfully manage the company's application landscape.